 Phone: +39 0525825541

-from February to June:
+open from February to December

 entrance with guided tour full price € 7,00; concessions € 5,00.

-part of a feud for which the Municipalities of Parma and Piacenza competed for in the 12th century, the castle rises to dominate the river Taro from a stretegic point of view on the valley.
+Part of a feud for which the Municipalities of Parma and Piacenza competed for in the 12th century, the castle rises to dominate the river Taro from a stretegic point of view on the valley.

 It had been dominion of the Landi family of Sacred Roman Empire for four centuries, followed in 1682 by the Farnese who reigned on the Duchy of Parma and Piacenza.